The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Aftermath and Positive Outcome

-Special medal created for the lifesavers of the Metis.
+Special medals were created for the lifesavers of the Metis.
 Image courtesy of the US Coast Guard.

 Although 67 persons perished on the Metis, through the coordinated efforts of various branches of the lifesaving services and personnel, and with the assistance of local mariners, 85 people were rescued in what could have been a more tragic incident in the loss of lives.
 This first interaction among the three government services (Lighthouse, Life Saving, and Revenue Cutter Services), which previously had not been used as a coordinated rescue effort, became an accepted practice that would be utilized in many future events.
 Many of the rescuers received Congressional Lifesaving medals for their heroism.
 The medals were specially minted with an engraving depicting the rescue in commemoration.